smart-data-models/dataModel.WaterDistributionManagementEPANET/Tank/doc/spec_IT.md

           required:
             - type
             - coordinates
-          title: 'GeoJSON MultiPolygon'
+          title: GeoJSON MultiPolygon
           type: object
           x-ngsi:
             type: GeoProperty
+      x-ngsi:
+        type: GeoProperty
     maxLevel:
       description: 'The height of the water surface above the bottom elevation of the tank at the start of the simulation.
-All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code.'
+All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code'
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
         units: metre
     minLevel:
       description: 'The minimum level that water in the tank can drop to.
-All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code.'
+All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code'
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
         units: metre
     minVolume:
       description: 'The volume of water in the tank when it is at its minimum level.
-All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code.'
+All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code'
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
-        units: 'cubic metre'
+        units: cubic metre
     mixingFraction:
       description: 'The fraction of the tank''s total volume that comprises the inlet-outlet compartment of the two-compartment (2COMP) mixing model.
-All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code.'
+All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code'
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
-        units: 'No unit'
+        units: No unit
     mixingModel:
       description: 'A sub-property of the Property sourceCategory.
 Enum:''2COMP, FIFO, LIFO, MIXED'''
       enum: